Znypr/MazeSolver/README.md

-# Modular Maze Navigator :robot:
+# :brain: Modular Maze Navigator :robot:

 ### Detection of 3D-Maze
 using live webcam feed of maze to analyze maze layout